 The objective of Robit’s investor communication is to provide the market with reliable, sufficient, and up-to-date information for enabling investors to determine the value of the Company’s share.
 Robit communicates to investors on equal and fair terms.

 The Company’s board of directors has adopted the disclosure policy first time on 29 June 2016, and it is updated when necessary.

-The Chairman of the board of directors of the Company, CFO, and the person in charge of communications are jointly responsible for financial reporting and investor communications.
-In addition to them, only the President & CEO may provide statements concerning the Company’s financial situation and development.
-During the financial year 2019, the Chairman of the board of directors is responsible for communications since the new President & CEO who started on 1 May 2019 will focus on customer interface.
+The Group CEO of the Company, CFO, and the person in charge of communications are jointly responsible for financial reporting and investor communications.
+In addition to them, only the the Chairman of the board of directors of the Company may provide statements concerning the Company’s financial situation and development.
 The Company’s management will inform the board of directors of the main contents of the stock exchange releases before they are disclosed.
 The board of directors does not provide its prior consent on all major stock exchange releases.

 3. MATTERS TO BE REPORTED

 Listed companies are obliged to comply with the regular and ongoing disclosure obligation.
 In addition, the Company is subject to other disclosure obligations arising out of applicable laws and regulations.

 The scope of periodic disclosure obligation includes reporting on financial statements and interim reports.
 Robit discloses quarterly financial reviews and discloses an investor calendar on the planned publication dates of financial statement report and interim reports for the following financial year before the commencement of a new financial year.
 The investor calendar can also be found on the Company’s website.